openintegrationhub/Connectors/README.md

 | Philipp Hoegner|[philecs](https://github.com/philecs)|[Cloud Ecosystem](http://www.cloudecosystem.org/)| Committer  |

 ## Wording
 Within the project different terms and abbreviations are frequently used.
-All terms and abbrevations are explained within the [glossary](https://github.com/openintegrationhub/Connectors/wiki/Glossary) and our [list of abbrevations](https://github.com/openintegrationhub/Connectors/wiki/Abbreviations).
+All terms and abbreviations are explained within the [glossary](https://github.com/openintegrationhub/Connectors/wiki/Glossary) and our [list of abbrevations](https://github.com/openintegrationhub/Connectors/wiki/Abbreviations).